OfficeDev/office-scripts-docs/docs/resources/scenarios/schedule-interviews-in-teams.md

 description: 'Learn how to use Office Scripts to send a Teams meeting from Excel data.' ms.date: 05/17/2021
 localization_priority: Normal
-ROBOTS: NOINDEX
 ---

-# Schedule interviews in Teams
+# Office Scripts sample scenario: Schedule interviews in Teams

-This solution shows how to use Office Scripts and Power Automate actions to select rows from Excel file and use it to send a Teams meeting invite then update Excel.

-## Example scenario

-* An HR recruiter manages the interview schedule of candidates in an Excel file.
-* The recruiter needs to send the Teams meeting invite to the candidate and interviewers.
-The business rules are to select:

-    (a) Invites to only those for whom the invite isn't already sent as recorded in the file column.

-    (b) Interview dates in the future (no past dates).

-* The recruiter needs to update the Excel file with the confirmation that all Teams meetings have been sent for the eligible records.
+In this scenario, you're an HR recruiter scheduling interview meetings with candidates in Teams.
+You manage the interview schedule of candidates in an Excel file.
+You'll need to send the Teams meeting invite to both the candidate and interviewers.
+You then need to update the Excel file with the confirmation that Teams meetings have been sent.

+## Scripting skills covered

+* Power Automate flows
+* Teams integration
+* Table parsing

+## Solution

 The solution has 3 parts: